underground-software/ILKD_course_materials/index.md

 **Commit Guidelines**

-Within the submissions repository for this course each student will create a directory matching their username.
+Within the submissions repository each student will create a directory matching their username.
 If any starter files are needed, the assignment descriptions will specify the necessary details.
 You will do the assignment and turn your work into commits using `git commit -s`.